On Split-State Quantum Tamper Detection and Non-Malleability: Introduction

-Our ``tamper-detecting" secret sharing schemes are in fact \textit{ramp} secret sharing scheme, a standard generalization of threshold secret sharing where the privacy and robust reconstruction thresholds differ:

-\begin{theorem} For every $p, t$ s.t. $4\leq t\leq p-2$, there exists a $t$-out-of-$p$ quantum secret sharing scheme for $k$ bit secrets, of share size $k\cdot \poly(p)$ qubits, where even if all the shares are tampered with an $\lo^p$ channel, an authorized set of size $\geq (t+2)$ either reconstructs the secret or rejects with error $2^{-(kp)^{\Omega(1)}}$. \end{theorem}
+\begin{theorem}[Tamper-Detecting Quantum Secret Sharing] For every $p, t$ s.t. $4\leq t\leq p-2$, there exists a $t$-out-of-$p$ quantum secret sharing scheme for $k$ bit secrets, of share size $k\cdot \poly(p)$ qubits, where even if all the shares are tampered with an $\lo^p$ channel, an authorized set of size $\geq (t+2)$ either reconstructs the secret or rejects with error $2^{-(kp)^{\Omega(1)}}$. \end{theorem}

-Both of our secret sharing schemes are inspired by a well-known result by \cite{ADNOP19}, who showed how to compile generic secret sharing schemes into leakage-resilient and non-malleable secret sharing schemes.
-At a very high level, their approach to $\nmss$ can be viewed as ``concatenating" secret sharing schemes with 2-split NMCs.
-Here, we revisit their compiler by combining it with our new (3-split) tamper-detection code, and $\locc$ data hiding schemes.
+Our secret sharing schemes are inspired by a well-known result by Aggarwal et al. \cite{ADNOP19} (Crypto 2019), who showed how to compile generic secret sharing schemes into a leakage-resilient and non-malleable secret sharing schemes.
+Informally, their approach to $\nmss$ can be viewed as ``concatenating" secret sharing schemes with 2-split NMCs.
+Here, we revisit their compiler by combining it with our new (3-split) tamper-detection code.
 As previously mentioned, proving the security of our compilers is the main challenge in this work and requires a number of new ideas, including relying on new quantum secure forms of leakage-resilient secret sharing schemes (see \cref{subsection:overview}).

-\subsubsection{Connections to Quantum Encryption Schemes}
+\subsubsection{Connections to Quantum Encryption Schemes.}

-The notion of tamper detection studied in this work closely resembles the guarantees of quantum authentication schemes (QAS) \cite{Barnum2001AuthenticationOQ, Aharonov2008InteractivePF, BW16, garg2016new, Hayden2016TheUC}.
+The notion of tamper detection studied in this work closely resembles the guarantees of quantum authentication schemes (QAS) \cite{Barnum2001AuthenticationOQ,Aharonov2008InteractivePF,BW16,garg2016new,Hayden2016TheUC}.
 In a QAS, a sender and receiver (who share a secret key), are able to communicate a private quantum state while detecting arbitrary man-in-the-middle attacks.
-A remarkable feature of \textit{quantum} authentication schemes, in contrast to their classical counterparts, is that they encrypt the message from the view of adversaries who do not know the key.\footnote{This is since an adversary that could distinguish between the code-states of two known orthogonal messages, $\ket{x}$ and $\ket{y}$, is able to map between their superpositions $(\ket{x}\pm\ket{y})/\sqrt{2}$ \cite{Barnum2001AuthenticationOQ, Aaronson2020OnTH, Gunn2022CommitmentsTQ}.} Here, we similarly show that split-state tamper-detection codes must encrypt their shares:
+A remarkable feature of \textit{quantum} authentication schemes, in contrast to their classical counterparts, is that they encrypt the message from the view of adversaries who do not know the key.
+Here, we similarly show that split-state TDCs must encrypt their shares: